atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 An AWS account is a logical container and boundary to separate AWS resources based on a number of criteria including our SLDC environment, security requirements, cost reporting, and organizational ownership.

 **2. What AWS account do I have access to?**
 When you log into your AWS SSO portal ([add your company's link here]()), you'll be shown a list of AWS accounts you have access to.
-Initially, each development team is provided a single AWS account.
+Initially, each development team is provided a single development AWS account.

 If your team has more environment or security specific requirements please work with your cloud foundations team.